Wireless millimeterwave electro-optics on thin film lithium niobate: Results

 The devices are fabricated in an x-cut thin film lithium niobate substrate similar to our previous work~\cite{lampert2024photonics,tomasino2024large}.
 The transmission lines are $L_{TL} = 2~$mm long which is limited by mmWave loss.
 We illuminate our devices with free-space mmWave radiation from a frequency extender system equipped with horn antennas emitting a Gaussian mmWave beam (Fig.~\ref{fig2}~a).
 We investigate two scenarios: configuration A - short range ($< 10$~cm) to simulate signal delivery in a constrained space such as inside a cryostat for quantum experiments and configuration B - medium range ($10-100$~cm) for applications in open spaces, such as 6G communications (shown in Fig.~\ref{fig2}~b).
-Details on the fabrication and the experimental setup in the methods and Supplementary Information section~1.
+Details on the fabrication and the experimental setup in the methods and Supplementary Information section \ref{SIstructure}.

-First, we butt-couple 1550 nm continuous wave light to the chip through its edge (9 dB/facet).
+We butt-couple 1550 nm continuous wave light to the chip (with an insertion loss of 9 dB/facet).
 The polarization of the light is aligned with the z-axis of lithium niobate (TE).
-To ensure the maximum modulation efficiency, and benefiting from the largest component of the nonlinear susceptibility tensor $\chi^{(2)}_{333}$, the antenna collects the free-space radiation into the plane of TFLN (z-axis), and couples it to the transmission line generating an electric field parallel to the polarization optical field.
-In the frequency domain, the phase modulation (three-wave mixing) between the optical carrier and the mm-Wave generates two optical sidebands.
-We quantify the modulator's efficiency with the side band ratio (SBR) at a given mmWave power incident onto the chip $P^{free-space}_{mmW}$, which is the ratio between the optical power in each sideband and the power of the optical signal.
-SBR depends on the experimental parameters as follows:
+To ensure maximum modulation efficiency, and benefit from the largest component of the nonlinear susceptibility tensor $\chi^{(2)}_{333}$, the antenna collects the free-space radiation into the plane of TFLN (z-axis), and couples it to the transmission line, generating an electric field parallel to the polarization of the optical field.
+In the frequency domain, the phase modulation (three-wave mixing) of the optical carrier by the mmWave is represented by the generation of two optical sidebands.
+We quantify the modulator's efficiency using the sideband ratio ($SBR$) at a given mmWave power incident on the chip, $P^{free-space}_{mmW}$, which is the ratio between the optical power in each sideband and the power of the optical carrier. $SBR$ depends on the experimental parameters as follows: